cloudspeech/houdini-talk/short-essay.md

 </scri-pt>
 ```

-Step 4: do-it-yourself, define the behaviour &mdash; and nothing else,
+Step 4: do-it-yourself, define the new behaviour &mdash; and nothing else,
 please &mdash; in plain old JavaScript:

 ```js